 Ward rounds are carried out every morning and are led by a consultant or an experienced registrar.
 We encourage you to be involved in this discussion about your baby’s care.
 This is also an opportunity for you to ask the doctors any questions you may have.

 We ask that you wear headphones whilst the team are seeing other babies (or leave the nursery), to respect the privacy of the other babies and their families.
-This also applies during nursing handover between 7.30-08.00 am and 7.30-8.00 pm.
+This also applies during the half-hour nursing handover between 7.30am to 8am and 7.30pm to 8pm.

 If you wish to speak to a doctor at any other time, please ask a member of staff.

 It is important that you are involved in your baby’s care as early as possible.
 In order to promote an environment that is beneficial to your baby’s development, we aim to keep noise levels as low as possible.
 We have a protected quiet time on the unit between 2pm and 4pm to encourage rest.
 It is important for your baby to rest, as he or she needs to save energy in order to grow and become stronger.
 Long periods of rest are encouraged between care and feeds, especially if your baby is having procedures done.

 The nursing team will teach you how to comfort your baby with containment holding.
 You will find that your baby calms very quickly.
 You will also be encouraged to have skin-to-skin or kangaroo care with your baby.
 This is an extremely positive experience for both you and your baby.

 We use positioning aids in the cot or incubator to support your baby in the correct position for good development.
 If you need help or advice about the positioning aids, just speak to the nurse looking after your baby.